usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-java-sdk.rst

 .. code-block:: java

-	// Get the current list of packgaes in the os profile PkgList pkgs = aospDelegate.getPkgs(osProfile);
+	// Get the current list of packages in the os profile PkgList pkgs = aospDelegate.getPkgs(osProfile);

 	// Add more packages